Why Chewing Is Good For Your Pet & How To Pick The Right Chews!

 Now let’s get into it!

-Boneless Chews such as Tracheas, Pizzle, Ears, Skin or Tendons are typically loaded with Glucosamine which is an anti-inflammatory nutrient that provides relief to Joints, Skin and digestive system.
+Boneless Chews such as Tracheas, Pizzle or Skin are typically loaded with Glucosamine which is an anti-inflammatory nutrient that provides relief to Joints, Skin and digestive system.

 If your pet tends to gobble, go for bones like Poultry Necks first, depending on the size of your furry that can be Chicken, Turkey, Duck, or Goat Necks for example.
 You can also go for Shoulders or Ribs for starters as these flat bones are easier to chew and teach your pet how to get it right!